Rethinking mass transfer: a unified semianalytical framework for circular and eccentric binaries. II. Orbital evolution due to nonconservative mass transfer: Applications. Nonconservative mass transfer

-Instantaneous circularization (black line) results in more compact and circular orbits at the onset of RLOF.
-As expected, when the donor is more massive than the accretor, the orbit shrinks, with the system merging at at $t \approx 0.1$.
-In contrast, the GeMT-model (orange line) does not merge, illustrating that instantaneous circularization can significantly affect the predicted orbital evolution.
-Moreover, in the GeMT framework, the parameter $x$ determines whether RLOF occurs for a given mass ratio $q$ and eccentricity $e$ by evolving the system on the $e-x$ plane e.g., see Fig.~\ref{fig:eccentricity_x_GeMT_AML_modes}).
-In contrast, the classical RLOF framework does not explicitly consider the donor star’s radius during MT.
-For instance, under circularization 1, the new semimajor axis is $a = 0.15$ au, which corresponds to $x \approx 1.18$, for the GeMT-model, this value implies that the donor is detached in the new orbit (i.e., is located in the no RLOF region in Fig.~\ref{fig:eccentricity_x_GeMT_AML_modes}), and RLOF would not occur.
-In summary, the GeMT framework does not adopt instantaneous circularization at the onset of RLOF and instead calculates orbital evolution self-consistently.
+Instantaneous circularization (black line) yields circular and more compact orbits at the onset of RLOF.
+As expected, when the donor is more massive than the accretor, the orbit shrinks, with the system merging at $t \approx 0.1$ (i.e., $R_{\rm don} \geq a (1-e$)).
+In contrast, the GeMT-model evolution (orange line) does result in a merger, illustrating that instantaneous circularization can significantly affect the predicted orbital evolution.
+Moreover, in the GeMT framework, the parameter $x$ determines whether RLOF occurs for a given mass ratio $q$ and eccentricity $e$ by evolving the system on the $e-x$ plane (e.g., see Fig.~\ref{fig:eccentricity_x_GeMT_AML_modes}).
+In contrast, the classical RLOF framework does not explicitly consider the radius of the donor during MT.
+For instance, under circularization 1, the new semimajor axis is $a = 0.15$ au, which corresponds to $x \approx 1.15$, for the GeMT model, this value implies that the donor is detached in the new orbit (i.e., it is located in the no RLOF region in Fig.~\ref{fig:eccentricity_x_GeMT_AML_modes}), and RLOF would not occur.
+In summary, the GeMT framework does not adopt instantaneous circularization at the onset of RLOF and instead calculates orbital evolution during MT self-consistently.

-\section{Summary and Discussion}
+\section{Summary and discussion}

 The predicted orbital evolution and final fate of binary systems vary substantially across different MT frameworks.
-In Sects.~\ref{sec:four} and \ref{subsec:models_comparison}, we compare the predictions of the GeMT framework with those from the $\delta$-function formalism \citep{2007ApJ...667.1170S, 2009ApJ...702.1387S}, the emt-model \citep{hamers2019analytic, hamers2021multiple}, and the classical RLOF framework, all under fully non-conservative MT ($\beta = 0$) assuming isotropic re-emission.
+In Sects.~\ref{sec:four} and \ref{subsec:models_comparison}, we compare the predictions of the GeMT framework with those from the $\delta$-function formalism \citep{2007ApJ...667.1170S, 2009ApJ...702.1387S}, the emt model \citep{2019ApJ...872..119H, 2021MNRAS.502.4479H}, and the classical RLOF framework, all under fully nonconservative MT ($\beta = 0$) assuming isotropic reemission.
 To facilitate comparison, we refer to the already introduced key transitional mass ratios: $q_{\rm trans,a}$, which separates orbital shrinkage from widening, and $q_{\rm trans,e}$, which separates eccentricity damping from pumping.
 A summary of the key differences is outlined below.